niuniomartinez/allegro-pas/README.md

 # allegro-pas
-Wrapper to use the Allegro game librery with Pascal/Delphi.
+Wrapper to use the Allegro game library with Pascal/Delphi.
 Synced with official.

 Note that the official Allegro.pas wrapper is hosted at SourceForge [http:://allegro-pas.sf.net/].